DotLYHiyou/DotlyHiyou/README.md

   <h1>About Me:</h1>
 <p align="center">

-  I like coding and playing Roblox asyms.
-I also like to learn about new stuff and toy around with things.
+  I like coding and playing video games.
+I also like to learn about new stuff and tinker with things.
 I only really work on unblocked games stuff In terms of actual projects, but I'm learning to become a fullstack javascript developer.

 Quick note about me: I tend to change my pfp several times a month to a new Roblox Forsaken related image.
 This is because I really like Roblox Forsaken and Roblox Asymmetrical Horror games.
 I'm constantly trying to find a PFP to stick to.
 </p>